 At around 10:10 AM, I decided to leave the coffee shop and just go to the Embassy and wait for the 10:45 AM call time.
 Under the searing heat of the sun, I walked towards the Embassy.
 Good thing I wore comfortable clothes and sandals!
 That’s another tip, by the way.
 Wear comfortable, decent clothes.

 Several minutes later, I arrived at the Embassy.
 I saw a sign that said that the Embassy was now processing appointments for 11 AM!
 It was barely 10:20 AM.
 Hmm.
 So I went to the tent that served as the “entrance” and the lady told me to go to the next tent and proceed to Line 1.
 I went to Line 1.
-Save for a lady who served as a companion for a minor, there weren’t anyone else in line.
+Save for a lady who served as a companion for a minor, there wasn’t anyone else in line.
 The Embassy staff asked for my passport and then she pasted a barcoded sticker on the back of it.
 I was then told to proceed to the doors.

 As soon as you enter the doors, your bags will be checked.
 A few reminders:

 1. You may bring a bag of any size.
 HOWEVER, you are NOT allowed to bring any kind of electronic and battery-operated devices (mobile phone, digital camera, laptop, music player, portable game consoles such as PSP, thumb drive, mobile tablet, e-readers, CDs and the like).
 You also cannot bring lighters and any flame-generating device, sharp objects including army-style multi-tool accessories, crayons and markers and any device with an on/off switch.
 PLEASE take note of this and PLEASE follow the rules.
 I spotted so many people who got disappointed when the guards asked them to dispose of their USBs, CDs etc.

 3. No weapons allowed.
 Of course.